Table of Contents:

 Scammers lure internet users to these fake websites by using black hat SEO methods which can help them rank higher than even the original website in search engine results.
 All of this, in turn, can affect your website’s SEO performance.

-That is why it is important to report duplicate content to Google as soon as you find it in order to get the fake websites taken down and ensure it does not affect your website in any way.
+That is why it is important to report duplicate content to Google as soon as you find it to get the fake websites taken down and ensure it does not affect your website in any way.

 You can fill out this copyright removal form to send a DMCA notice to the duplicate website owner and get it taken down.
 Here are the steps to fill up the form: